foolwood/SiamMask/README.md

 3. [Testing Models](#testing-models)
 4. [Training Models](#training-models)

-## Environment Setup
+## Environment setup
-All the code has been tested on Ubuntu 16.04, Python 3.6, Pytorch 0.4.1, CUDA 9.2, RTX 2080 GPUs
+This code has been tested on Ubuntu 16.04, Python 3.6, Pytorch 0.4.1, CUDA 9.2, RTX 2080 GPUs

 - Clone the repository
 ```